<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="true">http://anarchy101.org/3024/populist-anarchist-jargon-non-anarchists-better-understand</guid>
+<guid isPermaLink="true">https://anarchy101.org/24466/is-your-anarchism-positively-constructed</guid>

 </item>